People with autism spectrum disorder were traditionally viewed as having low intelligence based on their verbal communication skills.

 Several other issues can make the normal day-to-day functioning of autistic individuals difficult:

-Most people with autism spectrum disorder, including those with high-functioning autism, are affected by sensory overload.
+Most people with autism spectrum disorder are affected by sensory overload.
 Crowds, excessive noise, bright lights, and strong tastes and smells may feel overwhelming and disruptive because they provide more sensory input than the autistic brain can process.

 Autistic people frequently struggle to control their emotions in new and unpredictable situations and transition to another activity or setting.
 These stressful situations may trigger unusually intense emotional reactions compared to their neurotypical peers.